mhaberler/mk_deb_server/README.md

   The user must have admin privileges over `<USER/machinekit>`

 - Add GPG signing key
   A passwordless GPG subkey is needed for reprepro.
 Follow the steps as outlined [here](https://www.gnupg.org/faq/gnupg-faq.html#automated_use) to remove the passphrase.
 Copy `secring.auto` to `keys/no_passwd_reprepro.key`.
-(A better guide can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-reprepro-for-a-secure-package-repository-on-ubuntu-14-04).
+A more detailed guide for setting up a GPG key for passwordless signing can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-reprepro-for-a-secure-package-repository-on-ubuntu-14-04).

 - Startup the docker containers